 Now you can push and pull to the remote repository from your $HOME directory.

-So, now you have just finished installing your favorite Linux or BSD on a new box, and of course now you want a copy of your $HOME into this newly created machine.
-You cannot however simply start cloning.
+What if you have just finished installing your favorite Linux or BSD on a new box and of want a copy of your $HOME on this new machine.
+You cannot simply start cloning.

 This will NOT work: